 - Providing exceptional customer service

-I knew I had found something unique there and they are now rated in the top 1% of all food outlets on TripAdvisor in Benidorm, which is quite an achievement.
+I knew I had found something unique there.
+They are now rated in the top 1% of all food outlets on TripAdvisor in Benidorm, which is quite an achievement.

-Their menu is continually changing to adapt to what their customers want and they have formed a collaboration with a bar next door as it’s a small venue with limited seating space.
+Their menu is continually changing to adapt to what their customers want.
+They also formed a collaboration with a bar next door as it’s a small venue with limited seating space.
 This was a shrewd move that benefits both establishments.
 By doing so, they know how to encourage customer loyalty.

 Every business has to be customer-centric to succeed and mine as a writer and author is no different.
 I try and contact everyone that I know who has bought my consumer book to ask if they were able to resolve their dispute and for feedback.
-By doing this I am able to establish a relationship with my customers, find out what their stories are and assist them further if necessary.
+By doing this I am able to establish a relationship with my customers and assist them further if necessary.

 One friend bought my book and whilst she couldn’t quite find what she was looking for in trying to contest a parking ticket, I was able to resolve it anyway by personally intervening and contacting the local Councillor with various legitimate points.
 She didn’t think she had a leg to stand on, yet I saved her £60 and she will remember me for doing that.
 I went the extra mile and I would have done that for anyone.

 I have also helped others who have bought my book to unlock disputes just by following up on their purchase.
-Whilst I don’t have to, I see it as part and parcel of my work in engaging with my customers and helping them every step of the way if necessary and doing the right thing.
+Whilst I don’t have to, I see it as part and parcel of my work in engaging with my customers, helping them and doing the right thing.
 It’s called integrity and that is something that is sorely lacking nowadays.
 Furthermore, my motto is to educate, inspire and inform and actions speak louder than words.